 If you are looking for a more simple method of cervical traction, an inflatable traction pillow might be the choice for you.
 Simply inflate the pillow to the designed fullness with the hand pump to relieve pain and tension in the neck.

-Shop the Inflatable Cervical Traction Pillow for sale here for $34.99.
+Shop the Inflatable Cervical Traction Pillow for sale here.

 The Best Lumbar Traction Devices

 Just as the Saunders Cervical Traction Device is our top choice for cervical traction, the Saunders LumbarTraction Device gets our top pick for lumbar traction as well.
 The Saunders Lumbar device delivers up to 200 lbs of force to reduce pression and tension in the spinal lumbar area.

 It features a pneumaticpump for ease of use and comes complete with a convenient carrying case.
 Its split table design allows you to experience clinical level treatment, right at home.

 Shop the Saunders Lumbar Traction Device for sale here.

 Dynamic Lumbar Traction Wedge

 Similar to the Dynamic Cervical Wedge, the Lumbar Traction Wedge offers lumbar traction therapy in conjunction with thermal and red light therapy to provide a well-rounded treatment approach.